Lake Vacations in Sonoma County

 Kids in particular enjoy Spring Lake's 2.3 miles of paved bicycle trails.
 Speed limit for bicyclists: 15 mph.
 If you're a dedicated mountain biker, you'll find challenge a-plenty at adjacent Trione-Annadel State Park.

 Catch large-mouth bass, sunfish, and catfish year-round at the lake.
 If you're 16 or older, a California fishing license is required.
-Fishing poles can be rented for $7/day and bait can be purchased ($4/container) from the concession stand from Memorial Day weekend through Labor Day.
+Fishing poles can be rented and bait can be purchased from the concession stand from Memorial Day weekend through Labor Day.

 The Environmental Discovery Center

-Geared to kids aged 6-12, this family-oriented science center offers interactive displays, activities, nature hikes, a monthly Science Saturday, and more.
-Free admission.
+Geared to kids aged 6-12, the Environmental Discovery Center is a family-oriented science center offers interactive displays, activities, nature hikes, a monthly Science Saturday, and more.
 More info.